Understanding a Root Canal

 How To Afford a Root Canal

 Flossy is an affordable alternative to dental insurance that uses a pay-as-you-go model, so you only pay for the services you need.
-No deductibles, no monthly premiums, no annual fees, and no membership costs -- it’s transparent pricing that you’ll know before you go.
+No deductibles, no monthly premiums, no annual fees, and no membership costs.
+Flossy can also be used as a supplemental discount for procedures insurance won’t cover.
+So you can smile easy knowing you’re getting the best price.

 We offer up to 50% off dental procedures, from routine cleanings to emergency procedures like crowns or fillings.
-You can get a root canal from a trusted dentist for as low as $690, which is nearly half of the average price.
+You can get a root canal from a trusted dentist for a much cheaper price.
 All this can be done through our tech-enabled app, removing the headache associated with traditional scheduling.

 And there’s no waiting period to meet with one of our trusted providers, who are vetted based on a rigorous list of criteria: